mehdichaouch/revolut-real-exchange-rates-monitor/README.md

 Compatible with Google Chrome, Mozilla Firefox, Microsoft Edge, Opera, Vivaldi & Brave!

 * Track currency prices in all currencies supported by Revolut;
-* Popup with spotrate, buy and sell prices;
+* Popup with spot rate, buy and sell prices;
 * Price charts for last hour, day, week, month or year (not available for all currencies);
 * Live update on icon with customizable delay and color changes;
 * Set "up" and "low" notifications with sound;